-SketchCop® Solutions is often asked by museums, authors and media production companies to provide commissioned historical age-progression photographs of well-known historical figures and celebrities.
-If your project requires our services, please use the request form on the right, or use our Contact page.
+Michael is asked by museums, authors and media production companies to provide commissioned historical age-progression photographs of historical figures and celebrities.
+If you would like to book him for your next project, please use the request form on the right, or visit our Contact page.

-Gedhun Choekyi Nyima is the 11th Panchen Lama of Tibetan Buddhism recognized by the Dalai Lama and various other Tibetan Buddhist leaders.
-He disappeared in 1995 and hasn’t been seen since.
-It’s believed he was kidnapped by the Chinese government.
+Gedhun Choekyi Nyima is the 11th Panchen Lama of Tibetan Buddhism recognized by the Dalai Lama and other Tibetan Buddhist leaders.
+He disappeared in 1995 and has not been seen since.
+It’s believed he was kidnapped and is being held by the Chinese government.
 (Image commissioned by Garthwaite and Griffin Films.)
 CLICK HERE to watch the video, ‘Tibet’s Stolen Child’.

 Elizabeth Patterson “Betsy” Bonaparte was an American socialite and the first wife of Napoleon’s youngest brother, Jérôme Bonaparte.
 Napoleon didn’t approve of their marriage and pressured them into divorce.
 To learn more, CLICK HERE.
 (Image commissioned by the Maryland Historical Society.)

-George Roberts, was a free black sailor, from Baltimore, MD who distinguished himself during the War of 1812.
-He was captured during the war and returned to Baltimore upon his release.
-(Image commissioned by the Maryland Historical Society.a Baltimore, MD native,
+George Roberts was a free black sailor from Baltimore, MD.
+He distinguished himself during the War of 1812, was captured during the war and returned to Baltimore upon his release.
+(Image commissioned by the Maryland Historical Society.)